IBM/phone-stt-demo/README.md

 ## Flow

-1. One person should make a phone call
-    - We'll call this person "the caller".
-    - They call a phone number managed by Twilio.
+1. One person makes a phone call to a phone number managed by Twilio [(more details)](./doc/FLOW-DETAILS.md#1---collecting-the-phone-number-to-connect-to)
-2. Twilio routes the phone call to another person
+2. Twilio routes the phone call to the receiver, who answers the call [(more details)](./doc/FLOW-DETAILS.md#2---connecting-the-call)
-    - We'll call this person "the receiver".
-    - They should answer the phone call.

 The caller and receiver can start talking to each other.
 While they are doing this...

-3. Twilio streams a copy of the audio from the phone call to your application
+3. Twilio streams a copy of the audio from the phone call to your application [(more details)](./doc/FLOW-DETAILS.md#3---forwarding-call-audio-to-the-application)
-4. Your application sends audio to the Speech to Text service for transcribing
+4. Your application sends audio to the Speech to Text service for transcribing [(more details)](./doc/FLOW-DETAILS.md#4---sending-call-audio-to-speech-to-text)
-5. The Speech to Text service asynchronously calls the app with transcriptions when they are available
+5. Speech to Text asynchronously sends transcriptions to the app when they are available [(more details)](./doc/FLOW-DETAILS.md#5---receiving-transcriptions-from-speech-to-text)
-6. The app submits the transcription text to Natural Language Understanding for analysis
+6. The app submits the transcription text to Natural Language Understanding for analysis [(more details)](./doc/FLOW-DETAILS.md#6---analyzing-transcriptions)
 7. The transcriptions and analyses can be monitored from a web page

 ---